 - i.
 No fencing on a site containing important wildlife habitat shall exceed 40 inches in height, except to the extent that such fencing is approved by Staff to confine permitted domestic animals or to protect permitted ornamental landscaping or gardens. - ii.
-Fences higher than 40 inches may be allowed if adequate openings are provided for the passage of deer, elk or other identified wildlife.
-These openings shall be at least six feet wide and spaced a maximum of 50 feet apart along continuous fence lines exceeding this length.
+Fences higher than 40 inches may be allowed if adequate openings are provided for the passage of deer, elk, or other identified wildlife.
+These openings shall be at least six feet wide and spaced a maximum of 50 feet apart along continuous fence lines exceeding this length. - iii.
+No fencing using barbed wire shall be allowed. - iv.
+The type of fencing (materials, opacity, etc.) shall be determined by Staff or the Decision-Making Body as appropriate for the wildlife species on the site.